Raqiya-AlMoqbali/weather-journal-app/README.md

 # Weather Journal App

 Welcome to the Weather Journal App repository.
+This project create an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
-This repository contains a simple web application that allows users to log their feelings along with the current weather conditions based on their location.
+This project allows users to log their feelings along with their zip location the current weather conditions based on .

 ## Introduction